blieusong/sybase-ase-docker/README.md

 This two steps approach allows to have the database data outside the container itself.

 1. Build the Docker image.
-The ASE install in that built can take up to a dozen of minutes.
+The ASE installation in that build can take up to a dozen of minutes.

 ```console
 $ docker build -t sybase/server:latest .